TEJA533490/Sales-Data-Analysis/README.md.txt

 ## Project Overview
 This project analyzes retail sales data to identify revenue trends, seasonal patterns, and top-performing products.
-Python was used for data cleaning and analysis, and Power BI was used for visualization.
+Python was used for data cleaning and analysis.

 ## Tools & Technologies
 - Python